Call Quick Call

 — from “The Only Joy In Town” by Joni Mitchell

-If you’ve been to Rome before you have probably been amongst the brooding bodies hanging out on the Spanish Steps — in the event you were fortunate enough to have visited prior to the summer of 2019, when sitting on the stairs was prohibited by law.
+If you’ve been to Rome before, you have probably been amongst the brooding bodies hanging out on the Spanish Steps, in the event you were fortunate enough to have visited prior to the summer of 2019.
+That summer, sitting on the stairs was prohibited by law, to the delight of some and the dismay of many.

-In spite of the not-so-fun fact that you can no longer hang out on the Spanish Steps, it is still one of the most fabulous Baroque monuments in Rome, and there are still plenty of fun facts to know.
+Despite the not-so-fun fact that you can no longer lounge on the Spanish Steps, it is still one of the most fabulous Baroque monuments in Rome, and there are still plenty of fun facts to know.

 • Funding for the Spanish Steps came from a Frenchman.